 The conference proceedings will be published by conference proceedings, which will be online and submitted for indexing after the conference.

-- All submissions will be handled electronically via the conference’s ICONF Website.
-Click the following link to go to the submission site: http://confsys.iconf.org/submission/cvie2021
+- All submissions will be handled electronically via the following link: https://www.zmeeting.org/submission/cvie2023

 - A complete paper should be submitted using the above templates, which are blind-submission review-formatted templates.

 - The submission page length is 8-10 pages for content plus maximum two pages for references.
 Papers exceed Ten pages will be charged at 40USD per page.
 Papers which violate these page limits will be rejected without review.

 - Registration & camera-ready: April 25th, 2023